Address:

 Option 3 - How to Post a Property Bond for a Defendant at Kenton County Detention Center

-If you are a landowner in Kenton County you may be able to post a property bond.
-Property within Kenton County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Kenton County, you may be able to post a property bond.
+All owners must be present to sign the bond agreement.

-Click here for additional information on how to post bail at Kenton County Detention Center.
+Click here for more details about posting bail at Kenton County Detention Center.

 Anyone over the age of 18 who can produce a valid government-issued photo ID can post bail.
 Accepted forms of ID include a Photo Driver's License, Passport, or Motor Vehicle issued ID.